VEuPathDB/StaticContent/content/dataExplorer/user_datasets_help.md

   <h3>Overview</h3>
     <ul>
-      <li>You must be logged into your VEuPathDB/dataExplorer account to upload data</li>
+      <li>You must be logged into your VEuPathDB/dataExplorer account to upload data.</li>
       <li>Each uploaded dataset can be a maximum of 1.0 GB in size.
 Your account can accommodate a total of 10.0 GB of data as multiple separate datasets.</li>
-      <li>Your datasets remain private unless you choose to share them with colleagues</li>
+      <li>Your datasets remain private unless you choose to share them.</li>
-      <li>Your datasets are always accessible when you are signed into your account, unless you delete them</li>
+      <li>Your private datasets are always accessible when you are signed into your account, unless you delete them.</li>
-      <li>You must format your files correctly in order to upload data successfully, as described below</li>
+      <li>You must format your files correctly in order to upload data successfully, as described below.</li>
     </ul>
   <br><hr>